How to access private members without reflection in C#

 Invoke private instance methods

-method will be an object instance of the type containing the private method.
+The first argument of the extern static method will be an object instance of the type containing the private method.
 The rest of the arguments must match the signature of the method we’re targeting.
 The return type must match as well.

 [UnsafeAccessor(UnsafeAccessorKind.Method, Name = "InstanceMethod")]